 Top Features

 Resy is primarily dedicated to reservation management, including online reservations and restaurant table management.
-With built-in waitlist features that include a mobile app, Resy’s platform aims to streamline the dining experience from booking to guest ratings after the dining experience concludes.
+With built-in waitlist features that include a mobile app, Resy’s platform aims to streamline the dining experience from the initial booking process to following up after the dining experience concludes with detailed questions or guest surveys.

 Pricing